-I must confess that accurately calculating the total proportion of weight relating to SVHC for an individual product is quite a painstaking task.
+Accurately calculating the total proportion of weight relating to SVHC for an individual product is quite a painstaking task.
 However, there is no doubt in my mind that it is entirely necessary.
-At Dunlop, we recently reviewed and calculated the weight of SVHC in all of the materials that we use in every individual product.
-This included materials that we buy from outside sources such as resin for example.
-The combined weight of SVHC was then calculated as a proportion of the gross weight of each product.
+At Dunlop, we review and calculate the weight of SVHC in all of the materials that we use in each individual product.
+This includes materials that we buy from outside sources such as resin for example.
+The combined weight of SVHC is calculated as a proportion of the gross weight of the product.
 Not only do the proportions differ depending on the composition of each product type, they also differ depending on the thickness of the rubber covers.
 The proportion in terms of weight is naturally higher in thinner, lighter products.
 As a responsible company, that is a fact that we simply have to accept.
-At Dunlop, we manufacture our own rubber and we make every belt ourselves so we have total control.
+As I mentioned earlier, at Dunlop we manufacture our own rubber and we make every belt ourselves so we have total control.
 What worries me is that the majority of belt used in Europe nowadays is imported from outside of Europe, mostly from Asia, so it is virtually impossible to know how much SVHC and Persistent Organic Pollutants (POPs) these belts contain.